-Freshman - 0 to 27 Sophomore - 28 to 59 Junior - 60 to 91 Senior - 92 to 128 and above major department within the major with a particular area of interest or focus.
+Freshman - 0 to 27 Sophomore - 28 to 59 Junior - 60 to 91 Senior - 92 to 128 and above be waived.
+Major advisor can approve a substitution.
+Included in the 40 SH minimum required for the major.

+Concentration in a Major: Courses approved by the major department within the major with a particular area of interest or focus.
 A concentration in the major requires 12 - 20 upper division semester hours.
 The concentration is printed on the transcript and on the diploma.
 Included in the 40 SH minimum required for the major.